larabatman/annotation_of_eukaryotic_genome/README.md

     - -n: noseq, GFF without that embedded FASTA which is sometime preferable.
 - fasta_merge: grabs predicted transcripts and proteins from all contigs into two FASTAs.

-There are 31767 gene loci predicted by maker (features of type gene) and 37761 mRNA models (highly suppoorted: 36322 AED ≤ 0.5, 96.2%) which suggests that there are about 1.19 isoforms/gene.
-(Cross-checked with FASTA files: 37761 proteines and 37761 mRNAs)
+There are 31767 gene loci predicted by maker (features of type gene) and 37761 mRNA models (highly supported: 36322 AED ≤ 0.5, 96.2%) which suggests that there are about 1.19 isoforms/gene.
+(Cross-checked with FASTA files: 37761 proteins and 37761 mRNAs)
-TAIR10 protein coding gene are around 27k; we are about 18% above the reference.
+TAIR10 protein coding genes are around 27k; we are about 18% above the reference.
 Inflations drivers can by allele duplication, fragmented model split by repeats, and cross-species evidence from UniProt Virididplantae.
 Next, we are going to refine the gene models using InterProScan to annotate domains from Pfam, superfamilies and mapping these IDs to GO terms.
 With this, we can flag TE-like proteins that contain RT, integrases and transposes to purge them further, give support to weak AED models with conserved models and get function labels.
 First, we need to create an ID map from the NOSEQ GFF: